Budgets, Accounting and Planning

 - Carefully track the flow of money coming in and going out to make sure you can pay expenses if you have to wait for payments to arrive.
 Even companies with strong sales may face difficulties, or even be forced to close, because they can’t afford their bills or salaries while waiting on customer payments.

 - Consider using revolving credit lines (available credit) or credit cards to smooth your cash flow and pay bills while waiting on customer payments.
-Just remember to pay your credit card bills as soon as possible to avoid paying interest and stay well within your credit limits, or maximum amount that you can spend with your credit card.
+Just remember to pay your credit card bills as soon as possible to avoid paying interest and stay well within your credit limit, or the maximum amount that you can spend with your credit card.

 Pay on time, every time

 Making late payments on bank loans or credit cards usually results in late fees, which can really rack up.
 More than this, it can affect your credit limit, your ability to get credit lines and your credibility in the eyes of other companies.
 Poor financial management can harm or even bankrupt a business.
-Just like with personal finances, it’s important to pay vendors, bills, and other debts on time in order to protect your business, your credit and your reputation.
+Just like with personal finances, it’s important to pay vendors, bills and other debts on time in order to protect your business, your credit and your reputation.

 For more information on budgeting, explore the Budgeting page.